+We assessed whether fire changes community composition, the species traits represented in the community, and network structure.
+We then tested whether we could predict which sites would be most resistant to disturbance based on historic data by assessing the changes in the number of species and in the abundance of individuals at a site through time.
+By analyzing the impacts of disturbance on bee and plant communities separately as well as testing how disturbance restructures bipartite interactions we gained a more complete understanding of what causes different responses to disturbance and how these responses can be predicted.
+Studying this system is particularly relevant given the increasing size and intensity of wildfires in Mediterranean ecosystems and the importance of plant-pollinator interactions in these systems.
+This study is unique in that sites were sampled before and after a disturbance rather than using a space for time substitution, as is the norm for the majority of similar studies (e.g. Moretti et al. 2004, Peralta et al. 2017).

-Based on these past findings we hypothesized that fire would influence community structure and, consequently, the structure of the plant-bee network in a predictable way.
+Based on past findings we hypothesized that fire would influence community structure and, consequently, the structure of the plant-bee network in a predictable way.
 Specifically, we expected that fire would lead to the following changes in community structure: (i) increased abundance and richness and modified composition of plant and bee species; (ii) increased abundance of accessible annual plant species and generalist bee species, decreased abundance of above ground nesting bees, and no change in the abundance of below ground nesting bees; and (iii) modified structure of the plant-bee network, specifically increased generality, nestedness, and connectance, and decreased modularity.
 In addition, we expected that (iv) the same characteristics that result from disturbance including the above changes in abundance, species richness, and network structure would affect community resistance to wildfire, so that pre-disturbance communities with these attributes are more resistant to change.

-We assessed how fire changes community composition, what species traits fire selects for, and how disturbance impacts network structure.
-We then tested whether we could predict which sites would be most resistant to disturbance based on historic data.
-While there are a variety of ways to measure community resistance, we looked for significant changes in the number of species or abundance of individuals at a site.
+Materials and Methods

 Between 2002 and 2004, Le Buhn and Fenter (2008) collected data on plants and pollinators in Napa and Sonoma counties, California (LeBuhn & Fenter, 2008).
 In the fall of 2017, approximately half of these original sites burned, creating an ideal scenario to study the impacts of an acute disturbance on bipartite networks.
-During the spring and summer of 2018, we resampled eight of the original sites, four of which burned (Figure 2).
+During the spring and summer of 2018, we resampled eight of the original sites, four of which burned (Fig. 2).
 Using these data we analyzed changes in the plant and pollinator communities, analyzed how network structure changes following disturbance using a before-after-control-impact (BACI) experimental design, and evaluated what characteristics of the plant community, pollinator community, and plant-pollinator interaction network resulted in resistance to disturbance.
-Through analyzing the impacts of disturbance on bee and plant communities separately as well as testing how disturbance restructures bipartite interactions we gained a more complete understanding of what causes different responses to disturbance and how these responses can be predicted.

-Materials and Methods

-This study is unique in that sites were sampled before and after a disturbance rather than using a space for time substitution, as is the norm for the majority of similar studies (e.g. Moretti et al. 2004, Peralta et al. 2017).
 Tracking sites as they experience and recover from disturbance allowed us to separate disturbance effects from background site characteristics.
 This explicit consideration of the temporal dimension increases our understanding of ecological characteristics of communities that predict their response to disturbance and allows us to predict post-disturbance recovery based on pre-disturbance networks.
 As a caveat to this design, the number of sites and sampling dates were limited.
 We chose to compare each baseline year to 2018 separately rather than combining them into a single analysis in order to increase the number of useable sampling events within each year which gives a more complete view of the pollinator community.
 While we acknowledge that including more sites in this study would have been ideal, we feel that the unique nature of the study and fact that significant results were found make it an important contribution to the field.